 Other considerations include:

 - Integration with social media

 - Legal disclosures

 Step 5: Building the website

 Website design is much easier now than even a few years ago when I first created Hausman Marketing Letter.
-And, you don’t need to learn coding (although a little HTML helps).
+And, you don’t need to learn to code (although a little HTML helps).

-Today’s website designs are flexible — and be careful of hiring someone who is crafting a custom designed website.
+Today’s website designs are flexible — and be careful of hiring someone who is crafting a custom-designed website.
 While that might sound like a great idea, think about changes you’ll want to make to your website over time.
-A customer website requires you hire a developer every time you want to make a change to the layout and that gets expensive and time-consuming.
+A customer website requires you to hire a developer every time you want to make a change to the layout and that gets expensive and time-consuming.

 I recommend WordPress.
 It’s a FREE CMS (content management system) and it’s the world leader in this software.
 Check out my YouTube channel for a video that shows you how to install WordPress on your site — it’s like magic and I’m truly amazed every time I do it.

 You’ll also need a theme to add more features to your website.
 WordPress comes with the default theme, but it’s not that great.
 Plus, then you’ll look like every other website on the Internet.
 I use a theme from Genesis, which is fabulous.
 It’s very stable and secure.
 It’s also very flexible.

 Probably the most critical element of your website design involves navigation — helping folks discover all the great things on your site.
 Here we talk about the user experience and website design has a huge impact on whether your users have a good experience on your site or not.